Fun Jerusalem For Families! Kid Approved Tips!

 Food In Jerusalem

 The food in Israel is amazing.
 We tasted new spices and vegetables and agreed to try anything put in front of us.
-In Jerusalem we loved Piccolino, Hatzot, Hummos Shel Techina, and Adom.
-For more details, check out my upcoming Israeli food post.
+In Jerusalem we loved Piccolino, Hatzot, HaHummus Shel Tchina, and Adom.
+For more details, check out my Israeli food post.

 Fun Jerusalem Day Trips